fprintf/machine/README.md

 1. When creating new connections through the irc_connect command the callbacks to listen for data are not assigned correctly (as they are for the primary connection).
-2. As a result of 1. multi-connections are not really being handled properly right now
+2. As a result of #1. multi-connections are not really being handled properly right now
-3. I need to have a shared data "blackboard" between perl processes (this is easy with IPC::Shareable)
-4. I need to address the config problem.
-The current design does not have a good way to read nested values in the config, specifically nested hashes which is a major problem as the config is much easier to read if we can do that.